Sound waves from primordial black hole formations: Conclusions and discussion

 Furthermore, we find that the energy contained within the overdense shell, measured via the Misner-Sharp mass, decreases as the perturbation amplitude departs from the critical threshold, following a scaling law analogous to that of the PBH mass but with an opposite prefactor and an offset.
 Additionally, the energy of the PBH and the overdense shell must be balanced by that of the underdense shell.
 As a result, a compensating underdense structure is always present near PBHs, while an overdense structure forms only in near-critical cases.

 Although our numerical simulations provide valuable insights into the dynamics of PBH formation and sound wave evolution, further research is needed.
-In this study, we have considered only generalized Gaussian curvature perturbations.
+In this study, we have considered only generalized Gaussian and smoothed top-hat curvature perturbations.
 However, curvature perturbations derived from the primordial power spectrum can exhibit more complex features, such as multi-peak or oscillatory profiles, particularly in the presence of non-Gaussianities~\cite{1801.09415,1811.07857,1905.13202,1712.09998,1908.11357,2202.01028}.
-These variations may significantly modify sound wave profiles, leading to different gravitational wave spectra---a topic that merits further investigation.
+These variations may significantly modify sound wave profiles, leading to different GW spectra---a topic that merits further investigation.
 Future studies should also examine non-spherical effects~\cite{2004.01042,2403.11147,2410.03451,2410.03452} and alternative PBH formation mechanisms to assess the robustness of our conclusions across a wider range of cosmological scenarios.

-Moreover, simulating the formation of multiple PBHs and the interactions between their associated sound waves would offer a critical test of our proposed gravitational wave generation mechanism and the applicability of the sound shell model.
+Moreover, simulating the formation of multiple PBHs and the interactions between their associated sound waves would offer a critical test of our proposed GW generation mechanism and the applicability of the sound shell model.
 This scenario, reminiscent of the black hole lattice universe~\cite{1204.2411,1306.1389,1404.1435,1204.3568,1312.0494,1402.3201,1705.01892,1801.01083,1811.00762,2012.14049}, is left for future work.

 In summary, our study provides a comprehensive analysis of PBH formation and the subsequent evolution of sound waves, shedding new light on the interplay between nonlinear gravitational collapse, fluid dynamics, and early Universe cosmology.
 These results enhance our understanding of PBH formation and pave the way for future research into their observable cosmological consequences.